artarazavi/wikiracing/README.md

 ## Spacy Config
 #### To pick which spacy dictionary you wish to use
-Replace spacy lang with one of your choice by prepending env variables to the docker-compose
+Replace spacy language with one of your choice by prepending env variables to the docker-compose.
 SPACY_LANG = en_core_web_sm || en_core_web_md (default is en_core_web_md) || en_core_web_lg
 SPACY_LOCAL = local || remote (default is remote)
 Use remote to grab the Spacy model from the internet.